Northwest Samoyed Rescue

 After you adopt your Samoyed, your new friend gets to move in with you.
 You can expect follow-up visits occasionally to monitor things, and we encourage you to write or call us whenever you have a question.
 Our rescue families are all a part of one big family, and we’re all anxious to help.

 All dogs from Northwest Samoyed Rescue are neutered or spayed and up-to-date with shots.
-We ask for an adoption donation of up to $400, depending on the dog, which is less than the costs of an average rescue dog.
-If it is a dog with extraordinary expenses we may have to ask for more.
+We ask for an adoption donation of $500, depending on the dog, which is less than the costs of an average rescue dog.
+If it is a dog with extraordinary expenses, or a puppy, we may ask for more.
 We also require a signed adoption agreement.